noaa-fit-resources/noaa-fit-resources.github.io/_posts/2019-06-14-best-practices-version-control.md

 software versions.
 Patches may be applied to legacy versions to port bug fixes when necessary.

-A good way to manage this is using Github releases.
-Github [releases](https://help.github.com/en/categories/releases) are designed to keep a consistent log of the most recent software version.
-You can create a release by pushing a commit with a tag that corresponds to a semantic version (for example, tag 1.0.0 to release version 1.0), or by selecting "Draft a new release" in your Github repository.
+A good way to manage this is using GitHub releases.
+GitHub [releases](https://help.github.com/en/categories/releases) are designed to keep a consistent log of the most recent software version.
+You can create a release by pushing a commit with a tag that corresponds to a semantic version (for example, tag 1.0.0 to release version 1.0), or by selecting "Draft a new release" in your GitHub repository.
 Drafting releases comes with the benefit of marking something a draft or preliminary release.
-In a Github release, compiled binaries up to 2.0 MB are provided for download and others watching your repository will be notified when a new release is pushed.
+In a GitHub release, compiled binaries up to 2.0 MB are provided for download and others watching your repository will be notified when a new release is pushed.